The 2018 Maryland political winners and losers presented by A Miner Detail.

 Larry Hogan won a second gubernatorial term in November 2018.

-The pragmatic Republican governor proved that rejecting partisan extremism is a potent cocktail for winning elections – as a Republican in a purple state.
+Maryland’s Republican governor proved rejecting partisan extremism is a potent cocktail for winning elections in a purple state.

-Mr. Hogan built a political playbook that other Republicans should photocopy; it’s one that national Republicans should consider adopting and implementing if they want to win future elections.
+Mr. Bogan built a political playbook that other Republicans should photocopy; it’s one that national Republicans should consider adopting and implementing if they want to win future elections.

-Hogan has an uncanny ability to humanize politics.
-He didn’t have to work hard to make people like him.
-He allowed Marylanders to get to know the real Larry Hogan.
-He didn’t get into the weeds of national politics.
+Mr. Hogan has an uncanny ability to humanize politics; he doesn’t have to work hard to make people like him.

 Maryland Comptroller Peter Franchot

 Peter Franchot is the consummate disruptor of stodgy, machine-driven Annapolis politics has shown that bipartisanship wins.
 Bar none.

 Maryland’s tax collector and small business promoter is an enigma for some partisans who operate within the framework of the Maryland establishment, especially those who run the Annapolis Machine; they’ll never get Franchot, and they’ll never seek to understand him.

 The comptroller is precisely popular with Marylanders because he doesn’t buy into the same intellectually bankrupt Annapolis Machine that demands loyalty above all else and expects it in return – and, in most cases, doesn’t return it.

 The far-left disdain aimed at Franchot, who has always been a pragmatic progressive, has seemingly run its course.